Blog

 Be an active observer

-Pay close attention to what your VA is — and isn’t — saying during weekly check-ins, meetings, and even on the company meme channel.
+Pay close attention to what your VA is (and isn't) saying during weekly check-ins, video calls, and even on the company meme channel.

 You might notice: